Chair Based Yoga

 Yoga not only improves strength and flexibility but it also helps with balance so many patients that practice yoga regularly say it also helps them overcome a fear of falling.

 Regular exercise can have a very positive impact on pain.
-For example, increasing strength in your quadriceps, the muscles in the front of your thigh, can result in a 20% to 30% decrease in knee osteoarthritis pain.
+For example, increasing strength in your quadriceps, the muscles in the front of your thigh, can result in decreases in knee osteoarthritis pain.
 For a person living with pain, this adds up to an improved sense of self-efficacy and a better quality of life.

 Getting Started with Chair Yoga